nayzawoo/nayzawoo/README.md

-# Hi there, I'm Nay Za Woo! 👋
+# Hi there, I'm Nay Zaw Oo! 👋

 Welcome to my GitHub profile.
 Here is a glimpse of my coding activity and statistics.